womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2022.md

 If you look at a classic Software Development Life Cycle (SDLC) you will notice that security practices are implemented very late in the cycle.

-{% image {src: "./blog/guest-blogs/images/techtalks-summer-2022-img3.jpg", alt: "there are 6 phasse in the cycle (visualization of a software development cycle in six phases: Analysis, Design, Development, Testing, Deployment and Maintenance.
-Security practices come into play only in the penultimate step, between deployment and maintenance", widths: [300,600,1000]} %}
+{% image {src: "./blog/guest-blogs/images/techtalks-summer-2022-img3.jpg", alt: "visualization of a software development cycle in six phases: Analysis, Design, Development, Testing, Deployment and Maintenance.
+Security practices come into play only in the penultimate step, between deployment and maintenance", widths: [300,600,800]} %}

 A better way to integrate security in a SDLC could be DevSecOps, where each phase has a security test associated to it.
 The idea is to treat security as a feature, not only as a requirement.

-{% image {src: "./blog/guest-blogs/images/techtalks-summer-2022-img3.jpg", alt: "there are 6 phase in the cycle (visualization of a DevSecOps approach where security practices are integrated in each step of the cycle: analysis is paired with security requirement, design with threat modelling and security by design, development with vulnerability scanning and opensource health, testing with security testing, deployment with security configuration, maintenance with vulnerability scanning and opensource health.", widths: [300,600,1000]} %}
+{% image {src: "./blog/guest-blogs/images/techtalks-summer-2022-img4.jpg", alt: "visualization of a DevSecOps approach where security practices are integrated in each step of the cycle: analysis is paired with security requirement, design with threat modelling and security by design, development with vulnerability scanning and opensource health, testing with security testing, deployment with security configuration, maintenance with vulnerability scanning and opensource health.", widths: [300,600,800]} %}

 If you work in an Agile team you are probably not so sure about how to integrate security practices: tracking and dealing with security is one of Agile Development’s blind spots.
 In [Agile Application Security](https://www.oreilly.com/library/view/agile-application-security/9781491938836/) you will find more information on how to integrate security in your workflow.